TransUnion Completes Acquisition of Verisk Financial Services

 The six largest issuers in terms of the number of credit cards in Mexico are Citibanamex, BBVA , BanCoppel , Santander , Inbursa and Banorte .
 Together they accounted for, at the end of 2020, 86% of credit cards in issue and 88% of credit card outstandings.

 Acquiring and Processing

-As of 2020, there were 19 bank acquirers, two non-bank acquirers and more than 35 aggregators participating in the market.
+As of 2020, 19 bank acquirers, two non-bank acquirers and more than 35 aggregators participated in the market.
 E-Global (Servicios Electrónicos Globales) is the largest processor and is owned by BBVA and Citibanamex.
 Prosa (Promocion y Operacion), a large card processor and e-payments switch service provider, is the main competitor to E-Global in Mexico.

 E-commerce has grown in importance in Mexico over the last several years.
 This has been driven by the increased availability of the internet, available to 73% of the population, or nearly 94 million people, as of the end of 2020.

 To unlock the benefits commensurate with an appropriately modernised banking and payment system, over the years, the authorities have been reducing transaction costs, issuing new banking licences and encouraging the introduction of innovative products and financial instruments, as well as working to improve product and service transparency.